AxaFrance/react-toolkit/CONTRIBUTING.md

 ### Some tests are not working after I switched branch

-Aftet switching for one branch to another, you may have issues with tests.
+After switching for one branch to another, you may have issues with tests.
 This is due to the fact that some dependencies may have changed.

 The quickest way to fix it is to make sure all your packages are correctly installed.
 For this, make sure you are in the root folder and then run this command: